-A patient hospitalized in the intensive care unit often goes through a period of coma, either in connection with the need to sedate (put to sleep) in order to be able to treat the illness, or because of a neurological event (illness, trauma).
+A patient hospitalized in the intensive care unit often goes through a period of coma, either in connection with the need to sedate in order to be able to treat the illness, or because of a neurological event (illness, trauma).
 This period of coma, although unavoidable in many situations, means that the patient will have little or no recollection of what he or she has been through when he or she wakes up.

 To this may be added one or more periods of confusion around the time of awakening, when the patient may be delirious and have hallucinations.
 This is related to multiple causes such as a serious infection, certain medications, lack of deep sleep, disruption of the nycthemeral rhythm (day/night rhythm), etc.

-This amnesia, which is called the “hole-rea”, can cover a large part of the hospitalization in intensive care, and will be extremely disturbing for the patient: when he wakes up, he will experience the consequences of a hospitalization that he will not rememberI have been able to learn about them in bits and pieces, or through memories of dreams, nightmares or hallucinations.
-A good way to help the patient regain his or her footing and reclaim his or her history is to write a journal.
+This amnesia can cover a large part of the hospitalization in intensive care, and will be extremely disturbing for the patient: when he or she wakes up, he or she will experience the consequences of a hospitalization that he or she will remember little or not at all, in bits and pieces, or through memories of dreams, nightmares or hallucinations.
+A good way to help patients regain a foothold and reappropriate their history is to write a diary.

 For relatives

 Writing a journal for your loved one can also help caregivers understand you better if you leave some of the messages accessible to everyone.
 This can help them to better understand and respond to the anxieties of loved ones.
 It can also help them detect some misunderstandings and adjust their messages.
-The logbook is also a good way for caregivers to personalize their care, it is often a very satisfying care!
+The ICU diary is also a good way for caregivers to personalize their care, it is often very satisfying care!